FedDAG: Federated DAG Structure Learning: Conclusion and Discussions

-Learning causal structures from decentralized data brings huge challenges to traditional causal discovery methods.
-In this context, we have introduced the first federated causal discovery method called DS-FCD, which uses a two-level structure of each local model.
-During the learning process, each client tries to learn an adjacency matrix to approximate the causal graph and neural networks to approximate the causal mechanisms.
-The matrix parts of participating clients are aggregated and processed by the server and then broadcast to each client for updating its personalized matrix.
-The overall problem is formulated as a continuous optimization problem and solved by gradient descent methods.
-Structural identifiability conditions are provided and extensive experiments on various data sets show the effectiveness of our DS-FCD.
+Learning the underlying DAG structure from decentralized data brings considerable challenges to traditional DAG learning methods.
+In this context, we have introduced one of the first federated DAG structure learning methods called FedDAG, which uses a two-level structure for each local model.
+During the learning procedure, each client tries to learn an adjacency matrix to approximate the graph structure and neural networks to approximate the mechanisms.
+The matrix parts of some participating clients are aggregated and processed by the server and then broadcast to each client for updating its personalized matrix.
+The overall problem is formulated as a continuous optimization problem and solved by gradient descent.
+Structural identifiability conditions are provided, and extensive experiments on various data sets are to show the effectiveness of our FedDAG.

+The first limitation of our framework is with the \textit{no latent variable} assumption, which is seldom right in real scenarios.
+While, as a general framework, the advanced methods~\citep{bhattacharya2021differentiable}, which can handle the no observed confounder case, can be well incorporated with our method to deal with the federated setup (More details can be seen in Appendix \ref{app:as_a_framework}).
+Another limitation relies on privacy protection.
+As we said, we focus on the statistical and optimization perspectives of federated DAG structure learning and leave the problem of combining the advanced privacy protection methods~\citep{wei2020federated} into our framework as a future work.
+The last limitation is to loose the invariant DAG assumption and allow the causal graph change among different clients, which is more common in the real world.